Susette's interest in government stems from working for the government and having been a political activist for more than forty years.

 Check with your county to see if they can provide such assistance for you or someone you know.
 It can come in the form of a ballot printed in the other language, an assistant who speaks that language, an instructional webpage in the language, or some other way.

-- Absentee voting: Every state allows for absentee voting, if you are going to be away from home on Election Day.
+- Voting by mail: Every state allows for absentee voting if you are going to be away from home on Election Day.
 You can apply for it online, download an absentee ballot, fill it out, and mail it to your county registrar.
 Nineteen states require that absentee ballots be returned via the post office.
 The others offer some form of return that's faster––like email, fax, or military mail.

 - Voting online: Estonia was the first country in the world to allow online voting in 2005.
 Since then, only a few other countries have tried.
 The U.S. has been cautious, mainly due to the ease of hacking and casting false votes.
 An online system has to be extremely secure in order to work properly.
 There are only four states that currently provide a portal through which their citizens can vote online (see map below) and they are limited to overseas military personnel.